rosslh/rosshill.ca/content/qhacks.md

 endDate: 2019-03-20
 image: qhacks
 thumbnail: qhacks-crown
-excerpt: Built the landing page for the hackathon and a web portal which over 1800 students used to apply.
-The websites were built with React and used GraphQL to retrieve data for the user interface.
+excerpt: Developed the hackathon landing page and a web portal used by over 1,800 students to apply.
 tags: [gatsby, graphql, postgresql]
+thumbnailBorder: true
 ---

 QHacks is a hackathon hosted at Queen’s University where software developers come together to collaborate on projects and win prizes.
 As part of the Technology team on the QHacks 2018/2019 Executive, my role was to help build a new website for the event that contains information on sponsors, the event schedule, and how to apply.